petewarman/interactive-silent-circle/README.md

 ## @TODO

 - ### IMPORTANT: bug in IE9 when the application is deployed on S3.
 The json file cannot be downloaded from a different domain.
-Fix paths or directly import JSON in the build with require JSON plugin.
+SUGGESTED FIX: correct path or directly import JSON in the build with require JSON plugin.

 - Update the file ```/src/data/coming-soon.json``` with "Coming soon" videos data